SanderMertens/flecs/docs/FlecsScriptManual.md

 }
 ```

-Assemblies are commonly used in combination with the kind syntax:
+Templates are commonly used in combination with the kind syntax:

 ```c
 Square my_entity
 ```

-Assemblies can be parametrized with properties.
+Templates can be parametrized with properties.
 Properties are variables that are exposed as component members.
 To create a property, use the `prop` keyword.
 Example:

 ```c
 template Square {